karmsingh691/Arduino-Radio-Controlled-Car/README.md

 ### Transmitting End

-The transmitting Arduino Nano is respnsible for sending the joystick data concerning X and Y axis positions to the Arduino Mega.
+The transmitting Arduino Nano is responsible for sending the joystick data concerning X and Y axis positions to the Arduino Mega.
 This data is being sent and received by a pair of NRF24L01 radio modules that are connected to the Nano and Mega.

-The X and Y axis data is based on the coordinate system that the joystick is designed with, The image below shows the coordinate system I am referencing.
+The X and Y axis data is based on the coordinate system that the joystick is designed with.
+The image below shows the coordinate system I am referencing.
 I used this data to set the directions of the RC car based on the transmitted data.

 <p align="center">
   <img width="504" height="445" src="https://user-images.githubusercontent.com/55263663/117518698-a7f71180-af55-11eb-89fc-68e55c005ada.png">